 On the surface you may think the body positivity movement is about accepting yourself, being ok with your size or shape, promoting diversity in media campaigns, and rejecting body-shaming.

-But we live in a cultural moment that seeks to breed division and hate in every area of life.
-Whether you realize it or not, you’re pressured everyday to adopt a mentality of victimization.
-Division, hate, and victimhood are all antithetical to a biblical worldview, so how should Christians approach the body positivity movement?
+But we live in a cultural moment that seeks to breed division and hate in many areas of life.
+Whether you realize it or not, the culture pressures you to adopt a mentality of victimization.
+But division, hate, and victimhood are all antithetical to a biblical worldview, so how should Christians approach the body positivity movement?

 1. All people – no matter your size, shape, ethnicity, socioeconomic status, disability, or family background – should be treated equally and with the respect and dignity that comes from being created in the image of God.
 The foundational truth that men and women are made in the imago Dei is essential to moral living and the ethical treatment of others (Genesis 1:26-28).

 2. Who we are, where we’re from, what we possess, what we lack, and even what time in history we live are all governed by the gracious, sovereign hand of God for his glory and the good of his children (Acts 17:24-27).